SAP-samples/teched2025-XP267/exercises/ex3/README.md

    ![](./images/03-12.png)

    - **deploymentId**: `$(.AICoreData.deploymentId)`
-   - **prompt**: `$(.GetAppLogs.output.logs)`
+   - **prompt**: `App logs are $(.GetAppLogs.output.logs) , have in mind also the memory allocated within the Cloud Foundry space = "$(.GetAppState.output.memory) MB"`
    - **serviceKey**: `$(.AICoreData.serviceKey)`
    - **systemMessage**:
      ```
      You are an AI assistant with expertise in CAP NodeJS applications.
-You will receive application logs from a CAP NodeJS application that uses HANA Cloud as its database.
+You will receive application logs and the allocated memory for a CAP NodeJS application running on BTP Cloud Foundry.
 Your task is to analyze these logs and provide a summary highlighting the application's current state and any potential issues.
      ```

    Click **Update**.